sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **For difficulties using more than 10 keys that also use a special N+2 style,** special notes should be treated similarly to being in the same column as normal notes on the same hand, which means: `+`
   - Patterns involving special and normal notes played simultaneously by the same hand should be used only where very strong musical justification is present.`+`
   - Guidelines regarding anchors and jacks also apply to combinations of special and normal notes.`+`
+- **For difficulties using dynamic playstyles,** notes that are placed in one column should be treated similarly to occupying other columns that are typically hit by the same finger, as dictated by the specific playstyle.
+This means:`+`
+  - chords involving notes placed in different columns that are typically played by the same finger on the same timestamp should not be overused.
+Such chords require irregular finger movement to hit.`+`
+  - Guidelines regarding anchors and jacks also apply to combinations of notes on different columns played by the same finger.`+`
+  - This guideline may be ignored in cases where one column can typically be played by multiple fingers, relieving the need for irregular finger movement to hit such chords.`+`

 Additional guidelines for *4 key Insane* difficulties: